fullmetaltac/interview_questions/js/js.md

 ---

-### How do you loop through or enumerate javascript object
+### How do you loop through or enumerate javascript object?
 You can use the `for-in` loop to loop through javascript object.
 You can also make sure that the key you get is an actual property of an object, and doesn't come from the prototype using `hasOwnProperty` method.

 ```js